sangamjha1/Weather-app/README.md

-# 🌦 Weather Insight App
+# 🌦 Weather App - Mausam Forecast

 A full-stack weather application built using **HTML, CSS, JavaScript and Node.js**.
 The app provides real-time weather data using a secure backend proxy and OpenWeather API.